molpopgen/popgen_notes/concepts_in_population_genetics/evolutionary_graphs.md

 2. The human/chimp/gorilla common ancestor existing 12 million years ago.
 3. Human and chimps are more closely related to each other than either one is to the gorilla.
 We make this statement because:
     1. The human/chimp common ancestor occurred in the more recent past than the common ancestor or human/gorilla (which is the same node as the chimp/gorilla common ancestor.)
-    2. There for, there is more *time during which evolution (change) occurred* between human/gorilla (and also chimp/gorilla) than there is between human and chimp.
+    2. Therefore, there is more *time during which evolution (change) occurred* between human/gorilla (and also chimp/gorilla) than there is between human and chimp.

 To illustrate this final point in more detail, let us show the same tree with each branch given a different color: